 The second is to use a Wilton Rudolph the Red Nose Reindeer cupcake decorating kit (affiliate).
 The kit has candy antlers, red candy noses, and candy eyes.
 The eyes were too big for these Reese’s Cup Rudolph Treats but the antlers and nose worked great.

 You can find the Wilton Rudolph the Red Nose Reindeer decorating kit at craft stores or at Amazon.
-Click on the image below to see the item on Amazon.
+Click on the image below to see the item on Amazon (commission earned for sales).

 Both methods of decorating your Reese’s Cup Rudolph Treats will work out great.
 They both look equally cute and taste pretty good too